-RE: Castle Rock Economic Development Town Service Contract for 2017
+RE: Castle Rock Economic Development Town Service Contract for 2019

-Castle Rock EDC respectfully submits this request to the Town of Castle Rock for the continuation of economic development services with Castle Rock EDC.
-Castle Rock EDC's 2017 request if for \$197,586.
-The request is a 9% increase from 2016.
-The organizations combination of efficiency, cost sharing and private sector investment have absorbed increased expenses since 2013.
-Castle Rock EDC appreciates the Town's partnership and standing investment in the economic prosperity and vitality of the Town and its residents.
-This submission will highlight key accomplishments and key services provided to the Town of Castle Rock, including measurable outcomes and key objectives focused on building long term economic infrastructure to for 2017.
-Castle Rock EDC provides the following services and in general acts as a conduit for effective public private partnership.
+Castle Rock EDC respectfully submits this request to the Town of Castle Rock for the continuation of economic development services.
+Castle Rock EDC's 2019 request is for \$210,086.
+This represents a continuation of the 2018 contract with no additional increase requested for 2019.
+The organization's combination of efficiency, cost sharing and private sector investment continues to maximize and leverage the investment of the Town in economic development.
+This submission will highlight key accomplishments of 2017/2018 and outline the core services provided to the Town of Castle Rock essential to maintain and build the long term economic infrastructure of the community.
+Castle Rock EDC provides the following services (listed below) and acts as a conduit for effective public private partnership.